SuppenGeist/pse-ws1516-videoencoder-ta/Implementierung/aenderungen/sascha.md

-##YUVFileSaver
-added "_" to parameters
-added QFile and QDataStream to parameters
+##YUVFileReader
+added QFile and QDataStream, reason: Needed to open and read yuv file added QByteArray, reason: need a buffer to read file